nonsensicalthinking/linrip/README.md

 1. Navigate to the linrip clone directory and run the command: `./linrip.sh -i "/path/to/video/base/directory"` (NOTE: The video base directory specified by the -i flag should be on a drive which has lots of space, this will be the working directory for the script.)
 1. Check the working directory's folder structure by running the command: `./linrip.sh -c`
+1. Edit the `~/.linrip.rc` file to your liking.
+See the config variables section below for more information on the rc file.

 ### Usage